Porcelain From the Carboniferous Period

 Marine Shale

-On the left in the picture a half-meter sequence of marine shale is exposed.
+On the right in the picture a half-meter sequence of marine shale is exposed.
 The sequence continues upward for several more meters forming an unstable cliff that continually showers the stream bed with tiny rock fragments.
 The shale is soft and cleaves easily revealing fossils on the bedding planes.
 This is the Gastrioceras listeri Marine Band, so called becuase of the presence of an ammonite of that name.
 Shales like these are often the basis of ordinary building bricks.
 The famous Accrington brick (back in production at the time of writing) is made from a similar shale.
 It occurs in a different sequence to this one, slightly younger but still from the Carboniferous.

-Fossils on the Marine Shale
+Fossils in the Marine Shale

 The fossils are poorly preserved but the spiral formations of ammonites and the occasional shell of bivalve mollusks can be found.